-The Kitsap County Road Maintenance and Operation Division is responsible for maintenance and preservation for over 900 miles of roadway in unincorporated Kitsap County.
-To accomplish this, the County is divided into three road maintenance districts in the north, central and south areas of the County.
-Each district is staffed with necessary crews and resources to ensure our roads are safe for travel.
+The Kitsap County Road Maintenance and Operation Division is responsible for maintaining and preserving over 900 miles of roadway in unincorporated Kitsap County.
+To do this, the County is divided into three road maintenance districts—north, central and south.
+Each district has experienced staff and necessary resources available to make sure our roads are safe for travel.

 County's Snow and Ice Removal Policy Snow Plow Map Salt Brine De-Icing video "Black Ice Killer"Chemical De-icing Facts

-The Department of Public Works (DPW) Road Maintenance and Stormwater Divisions coordinate in a street-sweeping program called Green Sweep.
-The program is focused on pollutant removal and water-quality enhancement.
-Click here to learn more about the program.
+The Department of Public Works Road Maintenance and Stormwater Divisions coordinate in a street-sweeping program, called Green Sweep.
+The program focuses on pollutant removal and water-quality enhancement.

 Street Sweeping Fact Sheet